 Where we see it today: With thousands of possible examples, cryptocurrencies have seen a flood of interest as speculators and promoters rush to the space to cash in.
 NFTs are riding this wave as well.
-CNBC reports that cryptocurrency has a total market valuation of $2 trillion as of early April, with Bitcoin holding the lion’s share of that figure.
+Cryptocurrency has a total market valuation of around $2 trillion as of January 2022, with Bitcoin holding the lion’s share of that figure.
 Of course, it’s not just digital assets that have piqued interest — shoes and handbags have seen soaring prices lately, too.

 4. New traders say that old investors ‘don’t get it’

 When the taxi driver, the hair stylist and the grocery clerk are giving you investing tips, it’s a good sign that an investment thesis has spilled over to the mainstream and is attracting less sophisticated retail traders looking for a buck.
 And they may well succeed – for a period of time.

 In the rush to build hype, breathless promoters will say “this time it’s different.”
 But it rarely is.

 This new breed of trader will explain to you why Warren Buffett doesn’t “get” the new paradigm and that Buffett and other similarly “old school” investors are behind the curve.
 This new crowd may have been trading for just a few months, but they insist they understand the markets.

 Yet it was Buffett who endured similar barbs from inexperienced traders in the dotcom bust and then came through it all.
 He avoided much of the housing debacle, too.
 Buffett was perched on a war chest and took advantage of ailing banks that needed cash and confidence during the 2008 financial crisis.